raunakbhupal/resnet-cifar10/README.md

 DL_MiniProject_SGD_Modular.ipynb - another model using SGD optimizer but with accuracy of 92% and also our base model

+DL_MiniProject_Adam_Modular.ipynb and DL_MiniProject_AdaDelta_Modular.ipynb - different variations of our base model with just the change in the optimizer used

 Rest notebooks are different experiments we conducted for the given problem statement.